Search

 Linking Northern and Central NJ, Bronx, Manhattan, Westchester and CT

 Last month, on Manhattan’s Upper West Side, the works of numerous Jewish and Israeli artists filled the walls of David Lowry’s gallery, 114 W 71 Arts, located on a quiet side street brownstone.
-This was the second exhibition organized and curated by two New York City-based Jewish artists, Lilian Kebudi and Annette Back, founders of Stars in the Arts, created in the aftermath of Oct.
-7, who joined over their shared vision of taking the pain, trauma and fear of the Jewish people and channeling it into a creative force for good.
+This was the second exhibition organized and curated by two New York City-based Jewish artists, Lilian Kebudi and Annette Back, founders of Stars in the Arts.
+Created in the aftermath of Oct.
+7, the two women connected over their shared vision of taking the pain, trauma and fear of the Jewish people and channeling it into a creative force for good.

 Back grew up in Germany and at 17 moved to New York to attend the School of Visual Arts.
-Back tells stories inspired by experiences, current events and nature.
+Through her work, Annette tells stories inspired by experiences, current events and nature.
 She paints in layers of acrylics or oil, including text and photos.
 Her geometrically infused compositions convey emotions of moments in time.

 Both women had been involved in supporting liberal causes but noticed it was not reciprocal when the Jewish minority needed allyship and support.
 Sadly, not only was there a notable lack of support from the arts community to their Jewish colleagues, but also a siding with the Palestinian, Hamas-driven war.
 Some openly espoused deeply anti-Israel and anti-Zionist beliefs, even going to the lengths of blacklisting Jewish artists from galleries and collectives if they supported Israel.

-While the creative community has often used its platforms to champion social justice causes, the issues should have aligned.
-Innocent hostages taken, hundreds massacred, including entire families and elderly, sexual violence against women, and terrorism.
-This strange allegiance of the mostly very progressive and liberal art community felt even more isolating for Jewish artists in the city, home to the largest Jewish population outside of Israel.
+While the creative community has often used its platforms to champion social justice causes, their issues should have aligned.
+Innocent hostages taken, hundreds massacred, including entire families, infants, elderly, horrific sexual violence against women, and blatant acts of terrorism.
+This strange allegiance of the mostly very progressive and liberal art community to the perpetrators of such acts felt even more isolating for Jewish artists in the city, home to the largest Jewish population outside of Israel.

 Thus, Kebudi and Back took the initiative upon themselves to create the change they and the Jewish community needed, forming Stars in The Arts.
 Their logo, a play on words, being a star of David but also representing a superstar in the arts, the identity of Jewish and artist proudly inseparable.
 Their self-declared mission is “… to create a vibrant community where Jewish and Israeli artists can come together to support Israel, raise antisemitism awareness, foster mutual support, celebrate our Jewishness, and spread love through the transformative power of art.”